Are you in the Southern Hemisphere? See the December Guide here.

-Summertime and the livin’ is easy… and dotted with flowers.
-The sun is out, summer is kick-starting, and the blooms are out in full force.
+Summertime, and the livin’ is easy . . . and dotted with flowers.
+The sun is out, summer is kick-starting, and the blooms are in full force.
 Not only is this a delicious feast for the eyes, but some of the flowers blooming right now are actually safe to eat!

-The edible flowers currently blooming in June include borage, daylily, lavender, broccoli and cauliflower, calendula, dianthus, oregano, marjoram, red clover, dill, coriander, and English chamomile.
+The edible flowers blooming in June include borage, daylily, lavender, broccoli, cauliflower, calendula, dianthus, oregano, marjoram, red clover, dill, coriander, and English chamomile.

-These flowers can be a gorgeous appetizer or a lovely addition to your salads, smoothies, and meals.
-(1) They have nutritional and antioxidant benefits and they also possess qualities that can support emotional balance.
-(2-5)
+These flowers can be a gorgeous appetizer or lovely addition to salads, smoothies, and meals.1 They have nutritional and antioxidant benefits and can also support emotional balance.2-5

-Flowers, in fact, have been scientifically found to support your emotions in myriad ways.
-Giving and receiving flowers, seeing and smelling them, and generally just being around them elicits emotional responses – for instance, you feel joyful and delighted when you receive flowers from someone you love.
-Not to mention that when you give or receive flowers, they are usually symbolic of an emotion such as celebration, sympathy, or love and romance, to name a few.
+Flowers, in fact, have been scientifically found to support emotions in myriad ways.
+Giving and receiving flowers, seeing and smelling them, and generally just being around them elicits emotional responses: for instance, you feel joyful and delighted when you receive flowers from someone you love.
+Not to mention that when you give or receive flowers, they are usually symbolic of an emotion such as celebration, sympathy, love, or romance, to name a few.
 In fact, just looking at a rose was shown to enhance relaxation and calm as measured by an increase in parasympathetic activation.6

-Plant and flower aromas have been shown to have significant effects on our behavior, mood and cognitive function as well – for instance, smelling ylang-ylang can significantly increase our calmness, while smelling peppermint significantly increases our alertness and memory.7 Similarly, smelling fresh roses has proven to activate our rest-and-digest (parasympathetic) nervous system as well as increase “comfortable” and “natural” feelings.8
+Plant and flower aromas have been shown to have significant effects on behavior, mood, and cognitive function.
+For instance, smelling ylang-ylang can significantly increase calm, while smelling peppermint significantly increases alertness and memory.7 Similarly, smelling fresh roses has proven to activate our rest-and-digest (parasympathetic) nervous system as well as increase “comfortable” and “natural” feelings.8

-While we know that flowers can change our emotions, how each flower specifically affects emotions has not yet been mapped out through science.
-That said, flower essences have been clinically tested and used for decades, based mostly on the work of Edward Bach, who developed a prominent system of flower essence remedies in the 1930s.
-(9)
+While we know that flowers can change our emotions, how each flower specifically affects emotions hasn’t yet been mapped through science.
+That said, flower essences have been clinically tested and used for decades, based mostly on the work of Edward Bach, who developed a prominent system of flower essence remedies in the 1930s.9

-While eating and smelling flowers is not quite the same as a flower essence, I am listing the emotional correlate for each flower according to Bach below.
-All of the flowers listed are seasonal, edible June-blooming flowers to boot!
+While eating and smelling flowers is not quite the same as a flower essence, I will list the emotional correlate for each flower according to Bach below.
+All flowers listed are seasonal, edible June-blooming flowers!

-As an experiment, much the way Bach discovered his flower essences, take some time to smell, taste, and fully experience the flower, and notice its subtle emotional and physical impact on your body and mood.
-The science tells us flowers have an effect on us,(6-8) so let’s have some fun and experience the flower fully, with awareness!
+As an experiment, much the way Bach discovered his flower essences, take some time to smell, taste, and fully experience the flower.
+Notice its subtle emotional and physical impact.
+Science tells us flowers have an effect,6-8 so let’s have some fun and experience the flower fully, with awareness!

-The flower essence of lavender can help to soothe you and bring you peace.
-It can promote centering, calm, and relaxation when you are stressed out and exhausted.
-(12)
+The flower essence of lavender can help soothe you and bring you peace.
+It can promote centering, calm, and relaxation when you are stressed and exhausted.12

 Broccoli and Cauliflower

-The essence of broccoli flower helps you to find balance when you are feeling unprotected or unsafe, and helps maintain a healthy equilibrium of power.
-(13)
+The essence of broccoli flower helps you find balance when you feel unprotected or unsafe, and helps maintain a healthy equilibrium of power.13